MIE Graduate Student Funding 2022-2023

 Master of Applied Science & PhD students

-Registered MASc and PhD candidates receive funding to cover tuition and incidental fees.
-In addition, MASc candidates receive a minimum of $16,000 per year for up to two years and PhD candidates receive a minimum of $18,500 per year for up to four years.
+Registered MASc and PhD candidates receive funding to cover tuition and incidental fees - 2 years for MASC and upto 4 years for PhD students with a Masters degree and upto 5 years for direct-entry PhD students.
+In addition to tuition and fees, while in the funded co-hort, MASc students receive a minimum of $18,000 per year for up to two years and PhD students receive a minimum of $21,000 per year for up to four years (5 years for direct-entry PhD).

 Master of Engineering students